teuzowebdeveloper9/pokedex/readme.md

 ---

+## 🌐 Live Demo

+If you want to see the project live, check it out here: [Pokédex Live Demo](https://pokedex-complete-pearl.vercel.app/)

+---

 ## 🎥 Credits & Inspiration

 Huge thanks to **[Manual do Dev](https://www.youtube.com/@ManualdoDev)** — I based my project on his amazing Pokédex tutorial: